Back to National Guide

 Adelaide's mix of character housing, heritage areas, and compact established suburbs creates specific outdoor power considerations.

-Heritage areas.
-North Adelaide, Colonel Light Gardens, Walkerville, parts of Unley and Norwood.
-External modifications to heritage-listed or character properties may require council approval.
-Surface-mount conduit might need to be painted to match bluestone or rendered walls.
-Running conduit along the front facade may not be permitted.
+Heritage areas and character homes.
+North Adelaide, Colonel Light Gardens, Walkerville, Prospect, parts of Unley and Norwood.
+External modifications to heritage-listed or character properties may require council approval before work begins.
+Surface-mount conduit on the front facade may not be permitted, and conduit on visible walls often needs to be painted to match bluestone, rendered, or brick finishes.
 Plan the cable route to use less visible sides of the building.
+A good electrician will discuss heritage constraints with you at the quoting stage, not discover them mid-job.
 SA Power Networks manages the distribution network across Adelaide, so any switchboard or supply capacity issues are coordinated through them.

 Hiring a Licensed Electrician in SA